rust-bakery/nom/doc/upgrading_to_nom_2.md

 1 | use nom::{IResult, eof, line_ending, not_line_ending, space};
   |                    ^^^ no `eof` in `nom`.
 Did you mean to use `eol`?
 ```

-The `eof` function was replaced by the `eof!` macro to make it easier to adapt to new input types.

 # parsers returning `Incomplete` instead of an error on empty input